ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_low_latency_search.md

 background estimation, etc., but it roughly sets the order of magnitude required to do a low latency search with the LLOID algorithm.

+\subsection literature Relationship to published work

+- <a href=http://arxiv.org/abs/1005.0012>Phys Rev D82 044025 (2010)</a>:
+  Provides basic expressions for computing the singular value decomposition of waveforms and expectations for signal-to-noise ratio loss, etc.
+- <a href=http://arxiv.org/abs/1101.0584> Phys Rev D83 084053 (2011)</a>
+  describes the composite detection statistic that is formed from the singular value decomposition basis vectors.
+This statistic allows one to infer the presence of signals in the data without reconstructing the physical SNRs.
+This is used optionally in gstlal inspiral pipelines.
+Using it saves substantial CPU cost but at the cost of some detection efficiency.
+Unlike the published result, we do not threshold on the composite detection statistic value, rather we do "peak finding" with the composite detection statistic time series and reconstruct physical SNRs around the peaks.
+The peak time window is a free parameter.
+- <a href=http://arxiv.org/abs/1107.2665>ApJ 748 136 (2012)</a>: The so called
+  "LLOID" algorithm combines singular value decomposition with multirate sampling of the data and waveforms to produce a computationally efficient time-domain algorithm.
+The algorithm described in the paper is basically identical to what is done.
+- <a href=http://arxiv.org/abs/1209.0718>Phys Rev D88 024025 (2013)</a> The
+  basic principle of significance estimation in the gstlal inspiral pipeline is described in this paper.
+Since this paper was published, the likelihood ratio ranking statistic has been extended to more accuratly account for correlated (between detector) signal probabilities, which was ignored in the published work.
+This has led to substantial sensitivity improvement, but also a more computationally complex background estimation procedure which is still being developed.
+The first 5 engineering runs used the simpler procedure as published.
+The 6th engineering run will be the first to use the new procedure.

 \section Preliminaries Preliminaries

 - start by making a directory where you will run the analysis: